ounospanas/KneE-PAD/README.md

 # KneE-PAD
-Knee Rehabilitation Exercises for Postural Assessment Dataset
+Code for dowloading, reading and segmenting the Knee Rehabilitation Exercises for Postural Assessment Dataset